rfmoz/grafana-dashboards/README.md

-## Haproxy Full _(deprecated)_
+## Haproxy

-- For haproxy_exporter
+- For Haproxy v.2 or avobe compiled with Prometheus support
 - Monitor Haproxy service.

-Only requires a configured target under any `job_name`.

-## Haproxy 2 Full

-- For Haproxy compiled with Prometheus support
-- Monitor Haproxy service direct.

 Only requires a configured target under any `job_name`.